Rappetor/Sovol-SV08-Mainline/README.md

 > [!CAUTION]
 > This step is still for TOOLHEAD only!
 Mainboard being tested, coming soon!<sup>tm</sup>

 It's time to create and flash the Klipper firmware!
-In the future you only have to do this step when you need to update your Klipper firmware. *This section assumes you already have Katapult flashed.*
+In the future you only have to do this step when you need to update your Klipper firmware. *This section assumes you already have Katapult flashed and pyserial installed.*
 1. Switch on the printer and SSH into the printer.
 2. We are now going to create the klipper firmware, first do `cd ~/klipper` and then `make menuconfig` and select the following options:
 ![Klipper makemenu config settings](/images/klipper-firmware-settings-katapult.jpg)<br>